joelparkerhenderson/social-value-orientation/README.md

 <h2><a name="population">Population</a></h2>

-SVO population results for people who are typically WEIRD (western, educated, industrialized, rich, democratic):
+SVO population results for people who are WEIRD (western, educated, industrialized, rich, democratic):

 * Competitors: ~ 1/8 of people.